leonw774/unordered_programming_language/README.md

 `main.py enc input_file output_file`

-- Encode the Python 3 code from `input_file` to uncodered characters and write it to `output_file`.
+- Encode the Python 3 code from `input_file` to unordered characters and write it to `output_file`.

 `main.py dec input_file output_file`

-- Decode the uncodered characters from `input_file` to Python 3 code and write it to `output_file`.
+- Decode the unordered characters from `input_file` to Python 3 code and write it to `output_file`.

 `main.py exec input_file`

-- Execute the uncodered characters from `input_file` after decoded it to Python 3 code.
+- Execute after decoding the unordered characters from `input_file` to Python 3 code.